Bali Leasehold Properties: Everything You Need to Know

 1. Can foreigners buy leasehold in Bali?

 Foreigners are allowed to purchase leasehold property in Bali.
 This ownership type is legally recognized and provides full protection to the lessee, even if the landowner sells the freehold title.
+Learn more about Bali property ownership here: Can Foreigners Buy Property in Bali?
+Full Guide for You

 2. Can you sell a leasehold in Bali?

 A leasehold can be sold in two ways: either by subleasing it to the buyer, or by terminating the current lease and creating a new lease agreement directly between the landowner and the new tenant.
+Explore the best exit strategy for property investment to gain deeper insight.